dojo/widget-core/README.md

 ##### Applying a theme

-Themeable properties includes an optional `theme` property which can be set to pass a theme to a widget.
+Themeable widgets include an optional `theme` property which can be set to pass in a theme.
 Theme classes will override `baseTheme` classes.
 When a `theme` property is set or changed, the widgets `theme` classes will be regenerated and the widget invalidated such that it is redrawn.
 Themes are used to apply consistent styling across the widget code base.

 Usage Extending on the previous `tabPanel` example.